edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 It stands to reason that if a 3rd party system wants to send commands via messaging that they would also want to get an understanding of what commands are available via messaging.
 For this reason, the core command service will also allow message requests to get all command or get all commands for a particular device name.
 In other words, the core command service must support command "queries" via messaging just as it supports command requests via messaging.

-In the case of a command query, the REST queries would return REST endpoints to call in which to make the query.
-For example, the REST query would return core command paths and urls and parameters to use to make REST command requests (as shown in the example below).
+In the case of command queries, the REST responses include the actual REST command endpoints.
+For example, the REST query would return core command paths, urls and parameters used to construct REST command requests (as shown in the example below).

 ``` JSON
  "coreCommands": [